kuchikihater/Scholarly/README.md

 Application Structure Planning - design of the application structure and modes.

-Prompt Engineering - Assisted  Shohrukhbek in engineering prompts for final feedback mode to give the role of an assistant reviewer.
-Also with emphasis on giving a recommendation instead of making a decision.
+Prompt Engineering - Engineered prompts in final feedback mode to handle follow up questions and conditional edges.

 Documentation - README documentation and setup guide.